phermes/hiSixTrack/README.md

 # Compilation

+## hiSixTrack
 With the files copied over, the compilation can be started.
 To compile hiSixTrack we switch to the directory sixtrack and perform the compilation command:

 	cd sixtrack
 	./make_six gfortran fluka -crlibm -cernlib backtrk

+## FLUKA
+Compile the FLUKA executable:

+	cd fluka
+	make all